Kayla Ewell: Personal life

 As of 2009, Ewell lives in Los Angeles, California.
-In 2000 she told Sophisticate magazine that she enjoys painting, rock climbing, and rappelling in her free time.
+In 2000 she told Sophisticate magazine that she enjoys painting, rock climbing and rappelling in her free time.
 She also includes dancing and whitewater rafting among her hobbies.
 She was on her high school's surfing team.

 In May 2015, she got engaged to actor and model Tanner Novlan.
 The couple married on September 12, 2015.

 In March 2019, Ewell announced that she and her husband were expecting their first child.
-On July 16, 2019, Ewell gave birth to their first child, a daughter named Poppy.
-In February 2022, Ewell announced that she and her husband were expecting their second child.
-On June 6, 2022, Ewell gave birth to their second child, a son named Jones.
+On July 16, 2019, Ewell gave birth to their first child, a daughter.
+On June 6, 2022, Ewell gave birth to their second child, a son.